Rodaviva29/StripeCord/README.md

 ## Acknowledgements

 Core concept inspired by [Androz2091/stripe-discord-bot](https://github.com/Androz2091/stripe-discord-bot).

-Converted from TypeScript in JavaScript as I prefer JS.
-**Database Core**: Mongo DB Atlas instead of PostGres to be ready to go!
-(If you want to change the database type to SQL, I can open a branch for you, give me a thumbs up!)
+This version uses JavaScript instead of TypeScript and noSQL (MongoDB) instead of SQL.
+- Want to switch to SQL?
+Just give me a thumbs up and I’ll create a branch for you!

 ---

 We hope you enjoy using Stripe Cord.
-If you have any questions or issues, feel free to contact me on Discord (prefereble) or via email.
-My Discord nickname is `Rodaviva`, and you can reach me at `rodaviva29@gmail.com` via mail.
+If you have any questions or issues, feel free to contact me on Discord (prefereble) or via chat in https://chung-jf.me.
+My Discord nickname is `Rodaviva`.

 **Safe Contributions!** 💸